-The jury returned a majority verdict after a six-week trial at the High Court in Glasgow.
+The jury returned a not guilty majority verdict after a six-week trial at the High Court in Glasgow.

-The Crown had alleged the 46-year-old did not have authority over the funds used in the takeover and “induced” the Murray Group to sell, but defence QC Donald Findlay described the accused as “the fall guy” in the case.
+Advocate Depute Alex Prentice QC told the court Whyte did not have authority over the funds used in the takeover and “induced” the Murray Group to sell, but defence QC Donald Findlay described the accused as “the fall guy” in the case.

-After just two hours of deliberations, the jury of eight men and seven women returned to court and delivered a not guilty verdict on both charges.
+After two hours of deliberations, the jury found Whyte not guilty on both charges.